ranacseruet/like-fb/readme.txt

 This also includes a facebook popup box feature, which will show up to user after a certain delay(configurable via settings).
 This is great over other plugins as this doesn't show up immediately that annoys visitor, rather than after a delay so that they can get the time to read your post and thus have a higher conversion rate of getting more facebook fans.
-I am already experimented it on my own
+Also, instead of showing on every page load, this popup box is shown once every 7 days, managed by browser cookies.

-<a href="http://codesamplez.com" target="_blank">Programming Tutorials</a> blog which gained roughly 250% increased rate in facebook fans.
+I have this plugin implemented on my <a href="http://codesamplez.com" target="_blank">Programming Tutorials</a> blog, which you can checkout as demo.

 I am looking forward if you want some more customization feature on it.
 Just let me know.Thanks.